-On a summer day, popsicles are child’s favorite, packed with the goodness and nutrients of fresh fruits.
+On a summer day, popsicles are a child’s favorite, packed with the goodness and nutrients of fresh fruits.
 Store-bought popsicles are rich in artificial flavors and sugar.
-Making them at home could be a great alternative.
+Hence, making them at home could be a great alternative.
 All you need is ice cream molds, fruit puree, and some honey (optional).
-You can also use a small amount of fresh fruit juice for extra flavor.
+You can also use a small amount of fresh fruit juice, such fortified orange juice, for extra flavor.

 Nutritious snacks for kids

 One of the perfect snacks for kids and a great breakfast snack too.
 The combination of apples with peanut butter is easy-to-make, and the filling is nutritious.
 Rich in fiber, protein, and vitamins, you can dress it with several nuts for crunchiness.

 21. Garlic mushrooms